bilal-fazlani/commanddotnet/docs/attributes.md

 }
 ```

+!!! tip
-Note that when you use ApplicationMetadata attribute on a method, you can change the name of the command that is different from method name.
+    When you use ApplicationMetadata attribute on a method, you can change the name of the command that is different from method name.

 ### SubCommand